Lewis E. Lawes: Biography

-Lawes was born on September 13, 1883 in Elmira, New York.
+Lawes was born on September 13, 1883, in Elmira, New York.
 He was the only child of Henry Lewis Lawes (died 1925) and Sarah Abbott.
 His father worked as a prison guard at the New York State Reformatory, now called the Elmira Correctional Facility.

 Lawes ran away at 17 and joined the United States Coast Artillery.

-Afterwards, he worked at an insurance company before beginning his prison career as a guard at Clinton Prison in Dannemora, New York on March 1, 1905.
+Afterwards, he worked at an insurance company before beginning his prison career as a guard at Clinton Prison in Dannemora, New York, on March 1, 1905.
 On September 30, 1905, he married Katherine Stanley.
-He subsequently worked at first Auburn Prison, then Elmira Reformatory.
+He subsequently worked at first at Auburn Prison, then at Elmira Reformatory.
 In March 1915 he was named Superintendent of the City Reformatory on Hart Island in New York City.
 Lawes became warden of the Massachusetts State Prison in 1918.
-New York Governor Al Smith asked him to take over as Warden of Sing Sing.
+New York Governor Al Smith asked him to take over as warden of Sing Sing.
 Lawes took charge on January 1, 1920.

 He was featured on the cover and in an article of Time magazine issue of November 18, 1929.

-His wife, Kathryn (1887-1937), died on October 31, 1937 at Ossining Hospital after she fell at the Cortlandt, New York end of the Bear Mountain Bridge.
-The heel of her shoe was caught between two boards and it caused her to fall and break her leg.
-She wasn't found until nighttime and she died from hypothermia.
+His wife, Kathryn (1887-1937), died on October 31, 1937, at Ossining Hospital after she fell at the Cortlandt, New York, end of the Bear Mountain Bridge.
+The heel of her shoe got caught between two boards, which caused her to fall and break her leg.
+She was not found until nighttime and died from hypothermia.

+Characters based on Lewis and Kathryn Lawes may be found in David Pietrusza's 2014 historical novel Dance Hall: A Novel of Sing Sing.

-He remained at his post as Warden of Sing Sing for twenty-one years, instituting reforms, until he retired on July 16, 1941.
+He served as warden of Sing Sing for twenty-one years, instituting reforms, until he retired on July 16, 1941.
 He was replaced by Robert J. Kirby.

 Lawes became the president of the Boy Rangers of America in 1941.

-Lawes died of a cerebral hemorrhage on April 23, 1947 at age 63 in Garrison, New York.
+Lawes died of a cerebral hemorrhage on April 23, 1947, at age 63 in Garrison, New York.
 He was interred at Sleepy Hollow Cemetery in Sleepy Hollow, New York.